swiftlang/swift-evolution/proposals/nnnn-package-creation.md

 ### Creating new package

-To create a new package using `swift package init` users perform the following steps:
+To create a new package users perform the following steps:

 ```console
 $ mkdir MyLib